GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 ### Self-Managed vs. Online Storage

-There is no such thing as perfect security.
-There are only degrees of security, and those degrees come at a cost (in time, money, convenience, etc.) So the first question is: How much security are you willing to invest in?
+There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc. So the first question is: How much security are you willing to invest in?
 For most people, most of the time, the authors recommend storing Bitcoin using a high-quality online storage service.
 The pros and cons of the various online